Why Automate This?

 - Scanned quality: Low-resolution scans (below 150 DPI) reduce extraction accuracy.
 Where possible, request native digital PDFs from vendors rather than scans.

 - Complex layouts: Documents with heavy formatting, watermarks, or multi-column tables can confuse extraction.
-Test your most complex document types and add explicit SOP instructions:
+Test your most complex document types and add explicit AOP instructions:

 - Multi-page line items: If line items spanning multiple pages are only partially extracted, add: